CBD for Brain Health and Mental Health

 Instead of binding to them, CBD is known for its indirect influence on CB1 and other receptors in the brain.

 For one, CBD activates TRPV1 receptors, also known as the vanilloid receptor 1 and capsaicin receptor.
-TRPV1 receptors are directly involved in functions such as the regulation of body temperature and certain other responses.
+TRPV1s are directly involved in functions such as regulating body temperature and certain other responses.

-CBD also inhibits FAAH (fatty acid amide hydrolase), which creates higher levels of the endocannabinoid anandamide.
-Something research shows about people with lower FAAH levels?
-They’re happier than those with higher level of FAAH.
+CBD also inhibits FAAH (fatty acid amide hydrolase), which creates higher levels of the endocannabinoid anandamide (AEA).
+And what does research show about people with lower FAAH levels?
+They’re happier than those with a higher level of FAAH.

 CBD for Brain Health – Why CBD Doesn’t Make You High